dell/omnia/docs/source/InstallationGuides/BuildingClusters/k8s_plugin_roce_nic.rst

-Kubernetes plugin for the RoCE NIC
+Kubernetes plugin for RoCE NIC
 ===================================

 Install the plugin